Best Ovulation Tracker Apps in 2026

 • Comprehensive symptom and activity tracking

-• Anonymous Mode for privacy
+• Anonymous Mode available for privacy in some regions

 What's not

-• Less accurate for irregular cycles
+• Less reliable for irregular cycles

 • Premium needed for detailed insights